 Almost any wall can be removed or altered, providing structural implications are taken into account.
 Removing internal partition walls does not require planning permission (unless the building is listed, in which case listed building consent (opens in new tab) is needed).
-All alterations must comply with the Building Regulations.
+All alterations must comply with the building regulations.

 Leasehold property owners will need to get permission from the freeholder.
-Any work that involves alterations to a shared party wall or structure must comply with the Party Wall etc. Act.
+Any work that involves alterations to a shared party wall or structure must comply with the Party Wall Act.

 How do I know if a wall is load-bearing or not?

 It will be obvious if a wall is load-bearing if it supports another wall in the storey above.
 If you’re unsure, a builder will usually be able to establish if it’s loadbearing or not by lifting the floor covering in the rooms above the wall.
-If the floor joists run parallel with the wall it’s not load-bearing.
+If the floor joists run parallel with the wall, it’s not load-bearing.
 If the floor joists sit on top of the internal wall and the floorboards run in the opposite direction, then it is a load-bearing wall.

 A non load-bearing wall can be removed or opened up easily, with only cosmetic implications.
 However, make sure an electrician or plumber safely disconnects any services within, or on the wall, before demolition.
 If there is any doubt, consult a structural engineer (you can find one at istructe.org (opens in new tab)).
 If the wall is structural, they’ll be able to produce the calculations and drawings required.

-When a load-bearing wall is altered or removed, it will need to be replaced with a new load-bearing structure, typically rolled steel joists, supported on either steel posts or masonry columns with concrete pads cast into them.
+Like you would a non-load bearing wall... but when a load-bearing wall is altered or removed, it will need to be replaced with a new load-bearing structure, typically rolled steel joists, supported on either steel posts or masonry columns with concrete pads cast into them.